 The CNPRC is comprised of four research units with translational research teams that focus on studies that address the remediation of abnormal function at the level of the brain and behavior; the role of development and aging on immunity, infection, and organ structure and function; and the conduct of innovative investigational new drug (IND)-enabling investigations to support new regenerative medicine and gene therapy clinical trials in all age groups.
 Research activities contribute to the understanding of the underpinnings of chronic disease from the earliest developmental stages through maturation and aging, using new biomarkers and novel in vivo imaging tools.

-RSRM Unit scientists conduct studies on gamete biology and reproductive toxicology, study fetal models of congenital and acquired diseases, and have unique strengths in gene- and cell-based therapy/regenerative medicine with a particular focus on the fetus and infant.
-The Unit has a long-standing commitment to the development and application of novel in vivo imaging technologies and tools including ultrasound, optical imaging, and positron emission tomography/computed tomography (PET/CT).
-Collaborative studies in the Unit have focused on healthy aging, the menopausal transition, and the impact of environmental agents on reproduction.
+RSRM Unit scientists conduct studies on gamete biology and reproductive toxicology, fetal models of congenital and acquired diseases, and have unique strengths in gene- and cell-based therapy, genome editing, and regenerative medicine across the lifespan.
+The Unit has a long-standing commitment to the development and application of novel in vivo imaging technologies and tools including ultrasound, optical imaging, and positron emission tomography (PET), computed tomography (CT), and total-body PET imaging.
+Collaborative studies in the Unit have focused on healthy aging, the menopausal transition, the role of the immune system and inflammation in health and disease, and the impact of environmental factors on reproduction.

 Members of the scientific staff – representing a variety of disciplines including cell and developmental biology, genetics, psychology, physiology, reproductive biology, virology, and immunology – typically hold joint appointments in academic departments in Schools (e.g., Medicine and Veterinary Medicine) and Colleges (e.g., Engineering, Letters and Science) on the UC Davis campus.
 Collaborative investigators also work with Core Scientists and conduct specific research projects in their area of interest and benefit from the extensive expertise of the scientific staff.